-

 Day 2

-Morning — Psychodynamic Formulation: Part Two
+Afternoon — Psychodynamic Formulation: Part Two: Learned Loyalty Contracts

 - Demonstrate how to write up a case presentation using Macro-Micro analysis.